BlogCategoriesCompareAbout

 return AgentExecutor(agent=agent, tools=tools, verbose=True)

-Modern RAG systems increasingly handle multiple content types beyond text.
-Multimodal RAG can retrieve and reason over images, audio, and structured data alongside textual information.
+Modern RAG systems handle multiple content types beyond text.
+Multimodal RAG retrieves and reasons over images, audio, and structured data alongside textual information.

 Image RAG capabilities: